 - Easy Protein Oatmeal (Stovetop)

 - Berries and Cream Protein Oatmeal

 If you try this recipe and love it, please rate it and me know your thoughts!
-If you don’t like oatmeal, try getting some extra protein in your day with my easy pancake skillet or protein yogurt parfait.
+If you don’t like oatmeal, try getting some extra protein in your day with my easy pancake skillet.

 Kiwi-Banana-Blueberry Protein Oatmeal

 - ½ cup quick oats

 - 1 cup water